parseshyam/slack-form/README.md

-# slack-block-form

-A form sdk for slack app development
-Slack Blocks Form Builder is a JavaScript library that simplifies the creation of interactive forms using Slack Block Kit.
-It provides an intuitive interface to generate Slack blocks representing various form elements such as text inputs, checkboxes, radio buttons, and submit buttons.
+# Slack Block Form SDK: Streamlining Form Development for Slack Apps

+Welcome to the Slack Block Form SDK, a tool designed to simplify the creation of interactive forms for Slack apps.
+Our SDK empowers developers to effortlessly build forms, enhancing productivity within Slack teams.

-### The Motivation
+## Motivation

-Slack is a popular platform for team communication and collaboration, and building custom apps for Slack can greatly enhance team productivity.
-However, developing Slack apps often involves repetitive tasks and complex configurations, especially when creating interactive forms.

-The motivation behind Slack Blocks Form Builder is to simplify the process of building forms for Slack apps.
-By providing an easy-to-use library that abstracts away the complexities of Slack Block Kit, developers can focus more on building the core functionality of their apps and less on the intricacies of UI design and block construction.
+Developing forms for Slack apps often involves navigating complex configurations and repetitive tasks.
+Our SDK aims to alleviate these hurdles by abstracting away the complexities, allowing developers to focus on core functionality.

 ### Features

-- Easily create Slack blocks for forms with minimal code.
+- Effortlessly create Slack blocks for forms with minimal code.
-- Supports various form elements including text inputs, checkboxes, radio buttons, and submit buttons.
+- Supports all basic form elements including text, text inputs, option selectors, checkboxes, radio buttons, user(s) selection, and channel(s) selection.
 - Customizable options for each form element.
+- Render Slack Modals with ease using the `renderModal` method.
-- Set initial value of form using `setFormValues` method.
+- Set initial form values using the `setFormValues` method.
-- Retrieve all form values at once using `getFormValues` method. setFormValues
+- Retrieve all form values at once with the `getFormValues` method.
-- Set custom errors for form elements using `setErrors` method.
+- Easily handle custom errors with the `setErrors` method.
 - Dynamically add or remove blocks based on conditions using `addBlock(s)` and `removeBlocks` methods.

-#### Will explore all the above mentioned methods later this section
+#### Will explore all the above-mentioned methods later in this section.

-### Current Supported form element types
+### Currently Supported Form Element Types

 1. **Text**